Henry v. Children's Medical Group, P.A.

 Bankert by Bankert v.
 United States, 937 F.Supp.
 1169 (D. Md.
 1996)

-This medical malpractice and birth injury case, in which the firm represented the plaintiffs, resulted in a judgment of $593,000.
-A 32 year old woman with a history of two prior caesarian sections agreed to attempt a trial of labor with her third pregnancy, in an effort to achieve a vaginal delivery.
-After 12 hours of labor with minimal progress, she requested but was refused a caesarian section.
-Two hours later, her uterus ruptured, and her daughter was born with low Apgar scores and evidence of brain injury.
-The lawsuit was filed under the Federal Tort Claims Act, since the husband and father of the plaintiffs was in the Air Force and the medical care was provided by at a hospital on a military base.
-The plaintiffs claimed that the continued trial of labor despite the request for a caesarian section represented a violation in the standard of care and of the patient’s right to informed consent.
+This medical malpractice and birth injury case, in which the firm represented the plaintiff, resulted in a judgment of $593,000.
+A 32 year old woman with a history of two prior cesarean sections agreed to attempt a trial of labor with her third pregnancy, in an effort to achieve a vaginal delivery.
+After 12 hours of labor with minimal progress, she requested but was refused a cesarean section.
+Two hours later, her uterus ruptured, and her daughter, the Plaintiff, was born with low Apgar scores and evidence of brain injury.
+The lawsuit was filed under the Federal Tort Claims Act, as the medical care was provided at a hospital on a military base.
+The plaintiffs claimed that the continued trial of labor despite the request for a cesarean section represented a violation in the standard of care and of the patient’s right to informed consent.
 The plaintiffs also alleged that once the uterine rupture occurred, there was a delay in delivery of the baby.
-The case was tried in the United States District Court for the District of Maryland, and judgment was entered in favor of the plaintiffs for $593,000 by the federal judge in a published opinion.
+The case was tried in the United States District Court for the District of Maryland, and judgment was entered in favor of the plaintiffs for $593,000 by Judge Alexander Williams in a published opinion.

 McAlexander v.
 Sitaris